The holidays haven’t begun until the Red Mole Pork Tamales are steaming on the stove!

 - Ask guest to bring snacks and drinks and before you know it, the tamales will be steaming away.

 Before we dive in to how to make the tamales, let’s look at the recipes that make up the tamales.
 Here’s what you’ll need to have ready before you actually get to assembling them:

-- Mole Coloradito or Red Mole Sauce.
+- Mole Coloradito or Red Mole Sauce (see recipe below).
 This is one of those labor-of-love recipes made with dried chiles, seeds, and a bit of chocolate.